 3.1 The Staff of Life

-Volume 3: Living Symbols—Chapter 1
+Volume 3: Living Symbols—Unit 1

 The Staff of Life

 It should not be terribly surprising that Yahweh would choose to employ as His most basic symbols those things that present themselves in our daily lives—the things we ourselves eat, drink, smell, and use.
 These are the things we see around us as we walk through our world, things we encounter on a daily basis.
-The items we’ll explore in this chapter were chosen because they were not only commonplace and universally recognized by the generation to whom they were introduced—exodus generation Israel—but could also be related to by anyone who would encounter the symbols, for as long as mortal man would walk the earth.
+The items we’ll explore in this section were chosen because they were not only commonplace and universally recognized by the generation to whom they were introduced—exodus generation Israel—but could also be related to by anyone who would encounter the symbols, for as long as mortal man would walk the earth.

 Easily the most fundamental of these symbols is bread, the basic staple of the diet—so basic, in fact, the same Hebrew word is used for both “bread” and “food.”
 Whatever truth could be observed from the Iron Age Mediterranean diet would apply equally well to all men of any age.
 What was true of wheat and barley (and for a short time, manna) for the Israelites could be understood just as readily by other peoples whose staples were something else—corn or rice, potatoes or yams.
 The point was that God provided what was needed for us to live on.
 Even though we (in our fallen state) had to work for it (see Genesis 3:17-19), the fact remained that our food just “popped up out of the ground,” a gift from God.